zhongl/scala-with-cats/src/pages/type-classes/given.md

 }
 ```

-It works when we do explicitly import them.
+It works when we do explicitly import them using `import A.given`.

 ```scala mdoc:reset:silent
 object A {